WestDRI/cli_etc/content/workshops/quarto/index.md

 nano test.qmd
 ```

-Then open a new terminal, `cd` to the location of the file and run the command:
+Then open a new terminal, `cd` to the location of the file, and run the command:

 ``` bash
 quarto preview test.qmd
 ```

+We will play with this `test.qmd` file and see how it is rendered by Quarto as we go.

-### A few examples
+### Examples

-Below are example files we will play with and export in various formats, but feel free to write your own files.
+Below are a few basic example files and their outputs.

-{{<ex>}}
-Please note that these are extremely basic examples due to time constraints but that documents can be much more elaborate and beautiful.
-{{</ex>}}

 #### Revealjs presentation

+{{<accordion title="Code">}}

 ``` markdown
 ---